Chellamay: Plot

 Meanwhile, she also influences Valliyammai to turn against Muthazhagu.
 Also, Chellama finds out about the affair between her brother and Sneha and relates it to her father.
 He tries his best to question Kadarkarai but suffers utter humiliation and decides to move away to an elders' home.
 Meanwhile, the whole family separates due to small fights and properties are divided among them, and all go away on their own.

 Chellamma once again goes and tells Muthazhagu about the affair between Kadarkarai and Sneha, but she refuses to believe it.
 Later she questions Kadarkarai who says it is all lies.
 She asks him to confirm it by promising on their daughter Rathna, which he does having no other option, which he grieves a lot.

 Muthazhagi, along with her mother, is introduced to Madhumitha by Sivasubramaniam and Shiva, and all of the plots together to destroy Chellamma.
 Muthazhagi's mother gives Sivasubramaniam poison asking to mix it and give to Chellamma, which will result in the death of her fetus.
 Siva videos this and madhumitha exchanges the bottle with a bottle of dangerous poison to kill Chellamma.
 However, in a turn of events, Chellamma eats the poisoned food, resulting in one of her fetuses to become deformed.
 Vadaimalai knows this but hides it from Chellamma.

 Meanwhile, Chellamma manages to bring Amudha from her hostel and makes her live with them.
 She slowly does her best to bring Amudha out of her state of sorrow and to turn over a new leaf.
 Vasu's mother, Vishakham (Srilekha Rajendran), arrives.
 She is impressed with Amudha and is determined to make Amudha, her daughter in law and ask Vasu to propose to her.
 He does so, but Amudha refuses the proposal stating she is an unlucky person and nobody should suffer due to her.

 Another storyline follows Anjali who is gang-raped by four guys, DC's brother Satish (Dev Anand), an MP's son Murali, a lawyer's brother Ashok and another of their friends Vinod, in the presence of Anjali's lover, Karthik, who runs away leaving her behind.
 This comes as a complete downfall on AK, especially when it is publicised in the media.
 Madhumitha continually torments her daughter, reminiscing about the incident, which results in AK taking his daughter to Chellamma, who takes care of her.
-Anjali, at first disheartened, starts to develop fits as a result of the rape, and suffers many forms of tormentation from Satish's brother DC Sethupathi (Bhanu Prakash), but Chellamma settles all.
+Anjali, at first disheartened, starts to develop fits as a result of the rape, and suffers many forms of torment from Satish's brother DC Sethupathi (Bhanu Prakash), but Chellamma settles all.
 Meanwhile, one of the rapists, Vinod dies, and Sethupathi suspects it is the work of someone in AK's family and starts to interrogate AK, Suresh and Anjali.
 Meanwhile, Sivasubramaniam and Shiva use the murder as a golden opportunity to fetch money from Madhumitha, claiming to have committed the crime.
 They are abducted by the MP's henchman and threatened to give any leads on this case to them.